Parc Festyland: Background

 is the 1066 era.
 Being a family theme park, it concentrates on the architecture and personalities of the time.
 The park's logo is a friendly, young-looking dragon's head sporting a Viking hat and a large grin.

+History

+The park was originally located in Dialan sur Chaîne.
+It moved in 1977 to its present site when it sold the land to the Zoo de Jurques.

 Visiting Figures

-In 2005, the park received 110,000 visitors, compared to Caen's five museums which received 550,000 visitors between them (source: Caen tourist office).
+In 2024, the park received 253,000 visitors.

 Advertising

 Parc Festyland runs an advertising campaign in association with the Caen tourist office.
 In all language versions of the booklet, the first inner page is a full colour advert for the park.
-It consists of the Parc Festyland name and logo, the catchphrase ("defiez le!!!"), contact details (website address and phone number), and two pictures of females appearing to enjoy themselves at the park, with a large rollercoaster in the background.
+It consists of the Parc Festyland name and logo, the catchphrase ("defiez le!!!"), contact details (website address and phone number), and two pictures of women appearing to enjoy themselves at the park, with a large rollercoaster in the background.

 Catchphrase

 The park's motto is Défiez le!.
 The English version of the Caen tourist office booklet translates this phrase as 'brave it'.
 It refers to braving the main attraction (a 59 second long roller coaster).